-We set up a three-country model in which international trade is settled in the currency supplied by the "monetary hegemon".
+International trade is settled in the currency supplied by the "monetary hegemon".
 The two other countries accumulate foreign exchange reserves that they reinvest in sovereign debt issued by the monetary hegemon, as this debt is considered safe and liquid.
 These two countries therefore serve as the monetary hegemon's foreign creditors.
 The two creditor countries differ in that one of them allows private investors to invest in sovereign debt issued by the monetary hegemon alongside the official sector, whereas the other country prohibits private investors to do so.

-We distinguish just two periods in the model, the "short run" and the "longer run", denoted as 'period 0' and 'period 1'.
 The two-period approach has the advantage that it is relatively easy to secure the no-Ponzi-game condition (all assets and liability positions unwind without default at the end of period 1).
-Moreover, we keep the model 'real' in the sense that there is no explicit role for monetary policy to determine the overall price level.
-This implies that movements in the real exchange rates are not broken down into movements in the nominal exchange rate and the inflation rate.
-Owing to its relative simplicity, we are able to solve the model numerically without having to resort to log-linear approximations.9
+Moreover, we keep the model 'real' in the sense that there is no explicit role for monetary policy to determine the overall price level.9 This implies that movements in the real exchange rates are not broken down into movements in the nominal exchange rate and the inflation rate.
+Similarly, real interest rates are not broken down into the nominal interest and inflation rates.